-Genetic monitoring should assess whether genetic diversity (on which evolutionary resilience depends) has increased if translocation is a reinforcement, or are comparable to reference populations in a (re)introduction.
-To control for genetic drift and inbreeding, it is important to verify that the genetic restoration is maintained across generations and whether genetic differentiation within and between translocated populations are low or comparable to reference reference populations.
+Genetic monitoring should assess whether genetic diversity (on which evolutionary resilience depends) has increased, if the translocation is a reinforcement, or is comparable to reference populations, if the translocation is an introduction or a reintroduction.
+To control for genetic drift and inbreeding, it is important to verify that the genetic restoration is maintained across generations and whether genetic differentiation within and between translocated populations is low or comparable to reference populations.